openstack-archive/ansible-role-tripleo-modify-image/README.rst

      - See modify image variables

-.. list-table:: Variables used for def install
+.. list-table:: Variables used for dev install
    :widths: auto
    :header-rows: 1